doc-ai/net-runner-ios/Pods/TensorIO/README.md

 <a name="options-field"></a>
 #### The Options Field

-You may optionally included an *options* field in the json description.
+You may optionally included an *options* field in the JSON description.
 It contains properties that are not required by TensorIO to perform inference but which are used in application specific ways.
 TensorIO will ignore these properties but you may inspect them from application space to change your product's behavior when a particular model is running.

 Two options are currently supported: *device\_position* and *output\_format*: